sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Spectral library matches tab.</figcaption>
 </figure>

 The `Library Matches` tab displays the spectral library matches for the measured query spectrum against a reference library.
+If you have multiple MS2 spectra (with different collision energies) for a feature, the best matching spectrum is shown by default.
+The `Similarity Score` and number of `Shared Peaks` in the list is given for this spectrum <span style="color:red">[1]</span>.
+However, you can switch to other MS2 spectra to examine their mirror plots as well <span style="color:red">[2]</span>.

 To zoom into the spectrum, hold the right mouse button and drag to select an area, or scroll while hovering over an axis.

 For more information on spectral library searches in SIRIUS, please refer to the sections on [spectral library matching]({{ "/methods-background/#spectral-library-search" | relative_url }}) and [Import of Custom Structure and Spectra Databases](#custom-database-import).